wcclima/enefit-project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Moreover, since energy consumption and production for both busines and private prosumers are highly skewed, it is convenient have the\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; target in a log scale.

-- **Feature Engineering:** We create number of new features which are listed below.
+- **Feature Engineering:** We create number of new features which are listed below and input the client and weather data that are missing at the time of the forecasting.
    - Solar azimuth and altitude: we use the __[suncal](https://pypi.org/project/suncalc/)__ library to create `solar_azimuth` and `solar_altitude` features, relevant for the solar energy production.
    - Categorical time features: we create `hour` (24 categories), `month` (12 categories) and `is_weekend` (`True`/`False`) as categorical features, to capture seasonal effects in energy consumption.
    - Numerical time features: we create the `hour_number` and `day_number` features counting the number of days and hours to capture seasonal effects in energy consumption.
+   - Client features: we input two days of data for the `installed_capacity` and `eic_count` features by interpolating the corresponding daily time series.
    - Holiday features: we create the `is_holiday` and `is_school_holiday` features to flag national holidays and school holidays days in Estonia, for the former we used the __[holidays](https://pypi.org/project/holidays/)__ library and __[this](https://www.holidays-info.com/estonia/school-holidays/)__ reference for the latter.
-   - Lagged electricity prices: we create `euros_per_mwh_{weeks}_weeks_lag` with weekly lag of `weeks` = 4, 8, 12, 16.
+   - Lagged electricity prices: we create `euros_per_mwh_{weeks}_weeks_lag` with weekly lag of `weeks` = 4, 8, 12, 16 and drop `euros_per_mwh` as we assume that the electricity prices influences comsumption and production with some delay.
-   - Weather features: the weather features are averaged over all the weather station withc each county and for every timestamp.
-   - New forecasted weather features: we create new features the using forecasted weather dataset so the historical and forecasted weather data are compareble.
+   - Forecasted weather features: we create `rain`, `windspeed_10m`, `winddirection_10m`, `shortwave_radiation` and `diffuse_radiation` features and change the scale of the `snowfall`, `cloudcover_[high/medium/low]` features in the forecasted weather dataset so the historical and forecasted weather data are comparable.
+   - Historical weather features: we use the historical weather dataset as features to our model and the forecasted weather dataset whenever inputting is needed.
+     - The weather features are averaged over all the weather stations within each county and for each timestamp.
+     - The historical weather
    - Irradiation-temperature feature: we create the `irradiance_over_temperature` feature, relevant for solar energy production, based on this __[thread](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/discussion/468654)__.
    - Cell temperature feature: we create the `cell_temperature_low_efficiency`, `cell_temperature_medium_efficiency` and `cell_temperature_high_efficiency` to model the actual temperature at the solar cell for different efficiencies, see __[here](`cell_temperature_low_efficiency`)__.
    - Demographic feature: we create the `is population_over_100k` to flag counties with higher population, relevant for both energy consumption and production.
-   - Lagged target features: we create `target_{day_lag}_days_lag` and `target_{day_lag}_days_lag_flip_is_cons` with daily lag of `day_lag` = 5, 6, 7, 14, 28, 42; the former  is just the lagged targer while the latter is the lagged target with the `is_consumption` flag flipped.
+   - Lagged target features: we create `target_{day_lag}_days_lag` and `target_{day_lag}_days_lag_flip_is_cons` with daily lag of `day_lag` = 5, 6, 7, 14, 28, 42; the former is just the lagged target while the latter is the lagged target with the `is_consumption` flag flipped.
    - We do not use the gas prices data.

-- **Model Architecture:** TO DO
+- **Model Architecture:**
+ - Missing data input
+ -

 - **Metric:** TO DO